 Hello From The Top Family and happy Black History Month!
 Today in honor of this month of celebration of black history and black culture, we wanted to take a moment and shine a light on just some of the African American trailblazers in the dance industry.
-Throughout the centuries, black people have changed the game in the art of dancers, innovating new styles and creating some of the very dance elements that we know and love today.
+Throughout the centuries, black people have changed the game in the art of dance, innovating new styles and creating some of the very dance elements that we know and love today.
 With all of the contributions the dancers down below, as well as many others, have made, we are so happy to share a bit of a back story on these legends, some of their accomplishments and how they have changed the art of dance forever.
 Let’s get into it.

 photo credit: atlantaballet.com